How Long to Cook a Turkey

 - Rest, Then Carve

 When the turkey is done, remove from the oven and allow to rest for 30 minutes before carving.
 This allows the juices to redistribute throughout the meat, and makes for easier carving.
-See how to carve a turkey.

 Get more tips and expert advice in our How to Cook a Turkey guide.